Sanjeevan1998/ml-ops-project/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 3 requirements,  and which
 optional "difficulty" points you are attempting. -->

-To ensure the reliability, reproducibility, and scalability of our ML Assistant for Therapists, we will implement a robust Continuous X (CI/CD) pipeline using a combination of industry-standard tools and practices.
+To ensure the smooth deployment procedure for updates, patch fixes for robustness, reliability, reproducibility, and scalability of our ML Assistant for Therapists, we will implement a robust Continuous X (CI/CD) pipeline using standard tools and practices.

 **Infrastructure-as-Code**:
 - We will use **Terraform** to define and provision our infrastructure on **Chameleon Cloud**, including the Kubernetes cluster, persistent storage, and networking resources.